TheDevengers/welldone-BE/readme.md

 `-d: Detached mode: Run container in the background, print new container name.`

+Open http://localhost:8000 to view it in the browser.

 INFO:
  - docker-compose up: It instructs Docker to create the container, and execute it according to docker-compose.yml
  - docker-compose down: It turns off all the services you raised with docker-compose up